This post has been updated for 2020.

 - HubSpot and Zoho CRM are both popular CRM options for SMBs.

 Both HubSpot CRM and Zoho CRM position themselves as alternatives for the other, but who should you believe?
-Both CRM vendors offer powerful solutions for small to medium-sized companies, and while one is free and the other is not, that doesn’t necessarily mean it’s better.
+Both CRM vendors offer powerful solutions for small to medium-sized companies, and while one is free and the other is not, that doesn’t necessarily mean there’s a clear option.

 We’ll take a deep dive into both HubSpot and Zoho CRM, comparing them side-by-side on a number of criteria to help you make a more informed decision.

-Read on for an objective comparison of the two CRM solutions, or complete the form on our customer relationship management (CRM) software page to get a free, no-hassle shortlist of the best CRM software for your business.
+Read on for an objective comparison of the two CRM solutions, or check out our Product Selection Tool on our customer relationship management (CRM) software page to get a free, no-hassle shortlist of the best CRM software for your business.
 Click the banner below to get started.

 Table of contents